Amy Secunda

 Current Research

-Modeling disk structure, turbulence, and the reprocessing of X-rays into UV light curves with Athena++
+Modeling disk structure, turbulence, and the reprocessing of X-ray irradiation into UV emission with Athena++

 Using ML to detect negative lags on the inflow timescale to measure the vertical structure of AGN disks